 Whether it’s called a 401(k), 403(b), 457(d), or any other variety of employer-sponsored retirement plans, most people are aware of the basics involved in investing for their retirement through a workplace plan.
-However, given our tax code’s sheer size and complexity, there are many little-known provisions afforded to employer-sponsored retirement plan participants that make them unique and even more beneficial than previously thought.
+However, given our tax code’s sheer size and complexity, many little-known provisions afforded to employer-sponsored retirement plan participants make them unique and even more beneficial than previously thought.

 Lower Distribution Age